JanLahmann/Qoffee-Maker/README.md

 For more details see [Operations glossary](https://quantum-computing.ibm.com/composer/docs/iqx/operations_glossary)

-JRL:
-These are the building blocks of quantum circuits.
-Drag and drop these gates and other operations onto the graphical circuit editor.
-Different types of gates are grouped together by color.
-For example, classical gates are dark blue, phase gates are light blue, and non-unitary operations are grey.
-To learn about the available gates and operations, see the Operations glossary, and to see them in action, visit the Field Guide .

 ## How to select your coffee of choice

 ### I want a Cappucino

 Goal: